airKlizz/MsMarco/README.md

 >Given a query q and a the 1000 most relevant passages P = p1, p2, p3,... p1000, as retrieved by BM25 a succeful system is expected to rerank the most relevant passage as high as possible.
 For this task not all 1000 relevant items have a human labeled relevant passage.
 Evaluation will be done using MRR

-All the data are available of the task [repository](https://github.com/microsoft/MSMARCO-Passage-Ranking).
+All the data are available on the official [repository](https://github.com/microsoft/MSMARCO-Passage-Ranking) of the task.

 The leaderboard is availaible on this [link](https://microsoft.github.io/msmarco/#ranking)